tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 Here’s the secret nobody tells you about conversations: it’s not about what you say, but what you don’t.
 The only thing more agonizing than being spoken to is being ignored.

-And right on schedule, silence works its black magic.
-Jonah starts to break.
+And right on schedule, Jonah starts to break.

 He lurches up in his bed, stiff and sore.
 Confused.
 Hits the call button for his nurse.
 Once.
 Twice.
 Then he starts hammering it; only nobody is coming because I’m good at my job.